oktaytuncay/Kubernetes/kubernetes.md

 #### Readiness Probes

 A pod has a pod status and some conditions.
-The pod status tell us where the pod is in it's lifecycle.
+The pod status tells us where the pod is in its lifecycle.
 When a pod is first created, it is in a pending state.
 This is when the scheduler tries to figure out where to place the pod.

 If the scheduler can't find the node to place the pod, it remains in a pending state.
 To find out why it's stuck in a pending state, we can run `kubectl describe pod` command and it can tell us exactly why.